mbabynames search ✿

 Solomon Julian

-Meaning: Solomon = "noble and strong", Julian = "youthful".
+Meaning: Solomon = "peaceful", Julian = "youthful".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 At 3 syllables, Solomon needs a shorter middle to stay balanced.
 Julian does that.

 Solomon Andrew